Treborium/karlsruher-koenige-gmail-sync/README.md

 zip -r function.zip .  # create zip file of compiled/
 ```

-You then need to upload the created archive `function.zip` in `compiled/` to your AWS Lambda.
+You then need to upload the created archive `function.zip` in the `compiled/` folder to your AWS Lambda.